scrabbletank/farhome-rules/rulesdoc.md

 A dazed creature cannot take the Sprint or Reaction actions and grant combat advantage to attackers.

 ##### Fear
-a feared creature cannot willingly move closer to the source of the fear.
+A feared creature cannot willingly move closer to the source of the fear.
 While the source is within line of sight, they add 1 bad die to any rolls made.

 ##### Grapple
 A grappled creature cannot move or sprint, adds 2 bad dice to Dexterity saves, and grants combat advantage to all creatures except the grappler.